 10 (1) An employer may employ a person under the age of 17 years in any office or plant, in any transportation, communication, maintenance or repair service, or in any construction work or other employment in a federal work, undertaking or business if

-(a) he is not required, under the law of the province in which he is ordinarily resident, to be in attendance at school; and
+(a) the person is not required, under the law of the province in which they are ordinarily resident, to be in attendance at school; and

-(b) the work in which he is to be employed
+(b) the work in which the person is to be employed

 (i) is not carried on underground in a mine,

-(v) is not likely to be injurious to his health or to endanger his safety.
+(v) is not likely to be injurious to their health or to endanger their safety.

 (2) An employer may not cause or permit an employee under the age of 17 years to work between 11 p.m. on one day and 6 a.m. on the following day.